 Website Mistake #3 – Use of Bad Animations

 Do you remember the days in the school of PowerPoint and its endless cheesy animations that you could customize for each slide?
 Well imagine the same overkill of animations but used in a professional website.
 Not so professional now, aye?

 Sites, where the fancy animations are not relevant to the content or distract the visitor from the content altogether, are a big no-no. They can be seen as cheap, unprofessional, and sometimes a bad excuse for lack of quality content.

 Always remember, less is more.
 Carefully used animations on websites can be a big attraction for some visitors.
 People can be easily attracted with simple tricks, however, overdoing this will do the opposite.

 Take for example having a 3-second animation every time the home page is reached.
 Every time the visitor returns to the home page, the one place that every other page links and relates to, they’ll have to wait 3 seconds before moving on.
 The first time it’ll look fancy and cool.
 The second and third maybe a little boring.
 By the fourth time, they’ll become impatient with the unnecessary waiting and maybe even leave your website.
 Not what we want.

 A recent trend in web design has been single-page websites.
 Of course, everyone is jumping on the bandwagon so let’s clear something up.

 This trend is not for everyone!
 If you’re trying to create a personal portfolio or design a website purely around promoting a product then the idea works fine.
 The content will flow nicely if the effect is used correctly.

-Any of other kind of website?
+Any other kind of website?
 Don’t do this.
-Even with the most concise data it will begin looking cluttered and too long of a page.
+Even with the most concise data, it will begin looking cluttered and too long of a page.
 People will leave after a while.